Local Government Elections

 Our Council is made up of nine Elected Members including the Shire President.
 The Councillors represent the residents from the two electoral wards of Esperance - Town and Rural.
 The Councillors are elected by the ratepayers and residents of the district with elections held every two years and each Councillor serving a four year term.

 Elected Members play a vital role representing the community and making decisions about what happens within the Shire of Esperance.

-While the Chief Executive Officer and staff of the Shire are employed to provide specialised information and advice to the Council and carry out the Council’s decisions, Elected Members are the elected policy makers and collectively make decisions for the Shire on matters such as essential infrastructure like roads, services like the library, sport and recreation, the environment, community development and public health and safety.
+While the Chief Executive Officer and staff of the Shire are employed to provide specialised information and advice to the Council and carry out the Council’s decisions, Elected Members are the policy makers and collectively make decisions for the Shire on matters including essential infrastructure such as roads, services such as the library, sport and recreation, the environment, community development and public health and safety.

 A person may be eligible to run to be an Elected Member, provided they are 18 years of age or older, are an elector of the district, and are willing to represent the views of the whole community and district, rather than their own personal views.

 Could you see yourself as a future Elected Member?